Industries

 Since its implementation in March 2021, the Sustainable Finance Disclosure Regulation (SFDR) has become a cornerstone in the EU's efforts to promote greater transparency in financial markets, requiring in-scope entities to demonstrate their commitment to sustainability.

-What is SFDR and Who’s in Scope?
+What is the SFDR and Who’s in Scope?

-SFDR is an EU regulation designed to enhance transparency in the financial markets by standardizing sustainability-related disclosures.
+The SFDR is an EU regulation designed to enhance transparency in the financial markets by standardizing sustainability-related disclosures.
 The ultimate goal of SFDR reporting is to ensure that investors have access to clear and consistent information about the ESG claims made by financial products.

 1. Financial market participants: Manufacturers of financial products such as asset managers, venture capital funds, private equity funds etc.